I was ugly crying. I was also stabbing and gouging the pages of my journal.

 Emotional roller coasters

 The subjective, or self-reported, benefits of expressive writing have long been known.
 The process tends to be a bit of an emotional roller coaster that ends well— not unlike an effective counseling session.
-While people typically report feeling upset immediately after writing about painful events (understandably) the upset quickly subsides, leaving them feeling better than before they started writing.
+While people typically report feeling upset during and immediately after writing about painful events (understandably) the upset quickly subsides, leaving them feeling better than before they started writing.

 But we no longer need to rely on subjective self-report alone to assess the benefits of expressive writing.
 We now also have objective physiological data – physiological measures of immunity from revolting research.